AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-lance-iceberg-multimodal.md

 ## The Two Patterns That Don't Fit Together

-**Scan-heavy analytical queries**—aggregations, group-bys, time-window analytics, joins—are what Iceberg is built for.
+**Scan-heavy analytical queries**, aggregations, group-bys, time-window analytics, joins, are what Iceberg is built for.
 The underlying Parquet files store column values contiguously, enabling vectorized scan operations that process entire columns in cache-friendly chunks.
 Partition pruning eliminates entire file groups based on metadata.
 Predicate pushdown moves filters into the file reading layer.

-**Random-access retrieval**—fetching 500 specific rows from a 10-million-row dataset based on vector similarity—breaks the columnar scan model.
+**Random-access retrieval**, fetching 500 specific rows from a 10-million-row dataset based on vector similarity, breaks the columnar scan model.
 To retrieve a specific row in a Parquet file, you must read at minimum the row group containing that row, even if you only want one record.
 At scale, random access across an Iceberg table degrades into many expensive small reads.

 ML training workloads require random access at scale: sample 256 images from 10 million for a training batch, read specific samples from disk without materializing the full dataset in memory, and iterate over shuffled samples across epochs without loading everything into RAM.

 The Lance format was designed for exactly this workload.
 Its on-disk layout supports random access to individual rows with low read amplification.
-Combined with its IVF-PQ vector index—which is disk-native and doesn't require vectors to be in RAM—Lance is the format of choice for embedding storage and training data retrieval.
+Combined with its IVF-PQ vector index, which is disk-native and doesn't require vectors to be in RAM, Lance is the format of choice for embedding storage and training data retrieval.

 ---